 \section{Conclusions}

-We introduced the class of quantum operations that can in principle be implemented at zero energy cost.
+We introduced and analyzed the class of quantum operations that can be implemented with zero transfer of energy to the external environment.
 Within this class, we addressed the search for the optimal operations implementing a desired state transition.
 We considered operations that can generally be probabilistic, showing that the limitations arising from the preservation of the energy can be lifted to a surprising extent at the price of a reduced probability of success.
-Our investigation started from the problem of transforming given input state into a desired output state.
-To solve this problem, we developed two general techniques, dubbed eigenstate alignment and L\"uders reduction.
-Eigenstate alignment provides the best deterministic way to transform pure states at zero energy cost.
-L\"uders reduction applies more generally to the optimization of energy-preserving quantum operations.
+Our investigation started from the problem of transforming a given input state into a desired output state.
+To solve this problem, we developed two general techniques, dubbed the eigenstate alignment and the L\"uders reduction.
+The eigenstate alignment provides the best deterministic way to transform pure states at zero energy cost.
+The L\"uders reduction applies more generally to the optimization of energy-preserving quantum operations.
 Essentially, it allows one to break down every quantum operation into the product of a pure probabilistic part followed by a deterministic part.
-Employing these techniques, we reduced the search for best energy-preserving transformations of pure states to a simple Lagrangian optimization.
+Employing these techniques, we reduced the search for the best energy-preserving transformations of pure states to a simple Lagrangian optimization.

-The characterization of the optimal energy-preserving transformations of pure states allowed us to construct a multi-round recursive protocol that achieves maximum fidelity with maximum success probability in each round.
+The characterization of the optimal energy-preserving transformations of pure states allowed us to construct a multiple-round recursive protocol that achieves maximum fidelity with maximum success probability in each round.
 The probability of success of the protocol increases from one round to the next and, for a system with finite energy spectrum, the protocol terminates deterministically in a finite number of steps.
-Our protocol can be easily applied to every desired transformation of pure states, allowing one to find lower bounds to the optimal tradeoff curve between fidelity and probability, whose exact expression is known only in few cases.
+Our protocol can be easily applied to every desired transformation of pure states, allowing one to find lower bounds to the optimal trade-off curve between fidelity and probability, whose exact expression is known only in a few cases.
 As an illustration of the versatility of the protocol, we applied it to a number of concrete tasks, including quantum phase estimation, cloning of coherence, energy-preserving amplification, and ancilla-driven computation at zero energy cost.